Chart Color Schemes

 Leeming is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Leeming's population was around 11,573 as of November 2025.
-This reflected an increase of 690 people since the 2021 Census, which reported a population of 10,883.
-The change was inferred from the estimated resident population of 11,571 in June 2024 and an additional 10 validated new addresses since the Census date.
-This resulted in a density ratio of 1,727 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
-Leeming's growth rate of 6.3% since the census positioned it within 2.6 percentage points of the national average (8.9%), indicating competitive growth fundamentals.
-Overseas migration contributed approximately 72.7% of overall population gains during recent periods.
+Leeming's population is around 11,573 as of February 2026.
+This reflects an increase of 690 people since the 2021 Census, which reported a population of 10,883 people.
+The change is inferred from the estimated resident population of 11,571 in June 2024 and an additional 10 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,727 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+Population growth was primarily driven by overseas migration that contributed approximately 72.7% of overall population gains during recent periods.

-AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and to estimate growth post-2032, AreaSearch utilised growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections, released in 2023 based on 2022 data.
-Demographic trends suggest a population increase just below the median of statistical areas analysed by AreaSearch, with an expected expansion of 880 persons to 2041 based on the latest annual ERP population numbers, reflecting a total increase of 7.6% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and to estimate growth post-2032, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections, released in 2023 based on 2022 data.
+Moving forward, a population increase just below the median of statistical areas analysed is expected, with the area projected to expand by 880 persons to 2041 based on the latest annual ERP population numbers, reflecting an increase of 7.6% in total over the 17 years.

 Frequently Asked Questions - Population